opensearch-project/documentation-website/_observing-your-data/alerting/monitors.md

 ### Painless triggers

-Painless scripts define triggers for cluster metrics monitors, similar to query or bucket-level monitors that are defined using the extraction query definition option.
+Painless scripts define triggers for cluster metrics monitors, similar to query- or bucket-level monitors that are defined using the extraction query definition option.
 Painless scripts comprise at least one statement and any additional functions you want to run.
-The cluster metrics monitor supports up to **ten** triggers.
+The cluster metrics monitor supports up to **10** triggers.

 In the following example, a JSON object defines a trigger that sends an alert when the cluster health is yellow. `script` points the `source` to the Painless script `ctx.results[0].status == \"yellow\`.